Written by Shannon,

 Stress can also influence your behaviors.
 You may not be able to sleep well, make healthy meal choices, or exercise—even if you know those things would help.
 Stress can also make you feel irritable and exhausted, making it harder to get along in your relationships or be productive at work or school.

 These feelings and behaviors can contribute to and sustain the negative cycles of anxiety and depression.
 While we can’t eliminate stress from our lives (in fact, it can even be helpful in small doses), we can learn approaches to reduce and manage the worst consequences of stress more effectively, building resilience to help navigate life’s ups and downs.

 How can you reduce stress?

 Managing and reducing stress might look a little different for everyone.
 There is no single way to avoid stress and depression, but addressing several aspects of your life can help you reduce your symptoms.
 Small, consistent steps can make a big difference, so make a plan and stick with it.

-Here are 7 proven approaches to reducing stress and depression:
+Here are 7 proven approaches to decreasing depression and stress:

-Get your body moving in whatever way(s) feel best for you – even a few minutes a day can help reduce stress and build some consistency that can help you get out of a funk.
+- Exercise.
+Get your body moving in whatever way(s) feel best for you—even a few minutes a day can help reduce stress and build some consistency that can help you get out of a funk.

 - Get good sleep.
 To help you overcome stress and depression, prioritize getting 7-9 hours of sleep per night and follow a consistent schedule.
-If stress is making it hard to fall or stay asleep, try addressing this by journaling, practicing CBT, or other relaxation techniques like meditation
+If stress is making it hard to fall or stay asleep, try addressing this by journaling, practicing CBT, or other relaxation techniques like meditation.

-Practice deep breathing and be present, paying close attention to your breath while you let go of any thoughts about the past and future.
+- Learn mindfulness.
+Practice deep breathing and being present, paying close attention to your breath while you let go of any thoughts about the past and future.
 It’s a simple but effective approach you can do anytime and anywhere that will improve with practice.

+- Pursue a hobby.
 Find an activity you truly enjoy and dedicate time for it weekly.
 If you can, try to find a hobby that involves social connection.
 This will help you get out in the world, connect with other people, and feel a sense of accomplishment—all of which may help you reduce stress and depression symptoms.

+- Practice gratitude.
 Focusing on positive aspects of your life every day (even for just a minute) can change your frame of reference in a meaningful way.
-Even when you feel down, you can always find something to be grateful for
+Even when you feel down, try to find something to be grateful for.

-We all experience stress – it’s a natural reaction to the unpredictability of life.
+We all experience stress—it’s a natural reaction to the unpredictability of life.
 But, sometimes it can get out of control and become a huge burden, worsening and sustaining depression.
-Managing chronic stress is an important part of depression self care.
+Managing chronic stress is an important part of self-care when you’re feeling depressed.
 “Until a person is in a peaceful state of mind, they cannot take care of themselves or others,” says Anne Frea, MD, a Brightside psychiatrist.

 Stress isn’t something that can be fixed overnight, but by taking small, consistent steps and sticking with it over time you can see impactful changes.

-These resources may be helpful as you work on reducing stress.
+These resources may be helpful as you work on reducing and overcoming depression and stress.